dsyer/presos/decks/spring-boot-intro.md

 ## Adding Security

 * Use the Actuator
-* Add Spring Security to classpath
+* Add Spring Security to classpath, e.g. with `spring-boot-starter-security`
 * Application endpoints secured via `security.basic.enabled=true` (on by default)
 * Management endpoints secure unless individually excluded

+## Adding a Remote SSH Server

+* Use the Actuator
+* Add `spring-boot-starter-shell-remote` to classpath
+* Application exposed to SSH on port 2000 by default

 ## Building a WAR